Perioperative Hypothermia: Causes, Prevention and Management

 Preventive measures against perioperative hypothermia

-Preoperative education and training of staff
+Preoperative information and training of staff

 Prewarming techniques

-graph TD; A[Preoperative phase] --> B[Prewarming] B --> C[Reduced hypothermia during anesthesia] C --> D[Fewer post-operative complications]
+graph TD; A[Preoperative phase] –> B[Prewarming] B –> C[Reduced hypothermia during anesthesia] C –> D[Fewer postoperative complications]

 Intraoperative heat sources

-3. Limited exposure : Patient exposure during surgery should be kept as low as possible and limited to the required areas of the body.
+3. Limited exposureThe patient's exposure during the operation should be kept as low as possible and limited to the necessary body regions.

 We use a so-called Bair Hugger – why?